hayden-erickson/image-captioner/README.md

 Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.

+## Change Notes
+- modified the code to use a custom express server instead of remix server so that we can use websockets for real time data subscriptions.
+- Downgraded node version from v22.2.0 to v20.17.1 so that the shopify-app-remix package works properly.
+- Created a custom `./app/components` folder for frontend components so that frontend components don't import any server code.

 ## Quick start

 ### Prerequisites

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
+  - Note: you can not yet use the latest version of node v22.2.0 b/c the shopify-app-remix packge does not work with it.
+You need to use <v22.
+I'm currently using v20.17.0
 2. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
 3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).